 The height of a block corresponds to the number of epochs elapsed before the block was added to the blockchain.
 The height of the Filecoin blockchain is defined to be the maximum height of any block in the blockchain.

-If a storage miner doesn't find any available deal proposals appealing, they can alternatively make a capacity commitment, filling a sector with arbitrary data, rather than with client data.
-Maintaining this sector allows the storage miner to provably demonstrate that they are reserving space on behalf of the network.
+If a storage provider doesn’t find any available deal proposals appealing, they can alternatively make a capacity commitment, filling a sector with arbitrary data, rather than with client data.
+Maintaining this sector allows the storage provider to provably demonstrate that they are reserving space on behalf of the network.

-In order to enter into a storage deal, a storage miner is required to provide FIL as collateral, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.
+In order to enter into a storage deal, a storage provider is required to provide FIL as collateral, to be paid out as compensation to a client in the event that the provider fails to uphold their storage commitment.

 Two participants in the Filecoin network can enter into a deal in which one party contracts the services of the other.
 The Filecoin specification currently details storage deals (in which one party agrees to store data for the other for a specified length of time) and retrieval deals (in which one party agrees to transmit specified data to the other).

-Every epoch, a small subset of Filecoin storage miners are elected to mine a new block for the Filecoin blockchain.
-A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.
+Every epoch, a small subset of Filecoin storage providers are elected to mine a new block for the Filecoin blockchain.
+A provider’s probability of being elected is roughly proportional to the share of the Filecoin network’s total storage capacity that they contribute.

-Time in the Filecoin blockchain is discretized into epochs that are currently twenty-five seconds in length.
-Every epoch, a subset of storage miners are elected to each add a new block to the Filecoin blockchain via Winning Proof-of-Spacetime.
+Time in the Filecoin blockchain is discretized into epochs that are currently thirty seconds in length.
+Every epoch, a subset of storage providers are elected to each add a new block to the Filecoin blockchain via Winning Proof-of-Spacetime.